-The student must pass the Math portion of the CPE, or complete the Developmental Studies/Learning Support Mathematics courses.
+The student must pass the Math portion of the College Placement Exam" or complete the Developmental Studies/Learning Support Mathematics courses.

 SCIENCE

 The student must complete one four-hour course, either BIOL 1111K, PHYS 1001K or CHEM 1151K, with a grade of “C” or better.
 (Hours earned will not satisfy any of the 10-hour lab science requirements in core D of the core curriculum; however, the course taken can be used to satisfy the “sequence” requirement.)
 The student can earn equivalent credit through CLEP or transfer.